slawkens/myaac-docs/quick-start.md

 * mailpit: [http://localhost:8025](http://localhost:8025) (here you can view emails sent, for testing purposes)

 ### Emails
-To test emails locally you can configure Mailing in the Admin Panel of MyAAAC with following settings:
+To test emails locally you can configure Mailing in the Admin Panel of MyAAC.

 Go to Admin Panel -> Settings -> Mailing

+Set:
 * Option: __SMTP__
 * Host: __mailpit__ (this is the domain)
 * Port __1025__